What Are the Different Types of Light Bulb Fittings, Caps and Bases?

 - Bulb Length: 78mm/117mm

-Linear Halogen bulbs for floodlights and up-lighters have a 7mm R7s cap at each end of a long quartz linear bulb.
-All linear halogen bulbs have the same cap but come in either 78mm lengths or 117mm length bulbs.
+Linear Halogen light bulbs for floodlights and up-lighters have a 7mm R7s cap at each end of a long quartz linear light bulb.
+All linear halogen light bulbs have the same cap but come in either 78mm lengths or 117mm length light bulbs.
 They also come in a variety of wattages, so it is important that a replacement linear halogen is like-for-like (same wattage, same length).

 Halogen and LED Spotlights